 The best way to choose a theme for new AND advanced teachers is to work with the idea that you are currently moving through.

 The caveat to this advice is if you are too emotionally close to the subject.
 Remember that you are the facilitator of the experience, so while it is great to encourage students through a heart-felt theme, you are holding the space for them to go deeper and not vice versa.

 On Sharing Personal Experiences

-Sharing personal anecdotes may offer students an approach to a similar event in their lives with a different perspective.
+Sharing personal anecdotes may offer students a different perspective on a similar event in their lives.

 Much of what we learn is through stories.
 Story validates our experiences, gives a voice to the underdog/those with less power, and enriches our connection to each other.

 By sharing what you’ve gone through and your process, you may provide something that someone needs to hear on that day.
 It is insightful, educating, and liberating to listen to what others have gone through and learn about their approach.

 I appreciate it when teachers share their stories as it sheds light on how I move through similar sentiments and express intense emotions.